Who Went Home On ‘The Challenge: Vendettas’ Premiere? [Spoilers]

 Mean Girls

 Cara Maria was playing nice with the new girls.
 However, Maria saw this and was not having it.
-She took some of the new girls aside and was telling them that Cara Maria is a mean girl and to watch out for her.
-Marie was quite tipsy, as she then put her sights on Kyle.
+She took some of the new girls aside and told them that Cara Maria was a mean girl and to watch out for her.
+Marie was quite tipsy, as she then set her sights on Kyle.
 It worked, as she ended up making out with him in front of everyone, which Cara Maria was not happy to see.

 The night ended with a toast from Johnny Bananas, as this night was all about partying and having fun.
-However, the preview showed us lots of drama is coming on The Challenge: Vendettas.
+However, the preview showed that lots of drama is coming on The Challenge: Vendettas.